vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 # Arguments 3

--   **Pc 77,** Provoking anxiety about a broken rule
+-   **Pc 77,** Provoking anxiety
 -   **Pc 78,** Eavesdropping in an argument
 -   **Pc 63,** Reopen a closed issue
 -   **Pc 79,** Complaining about a community decision
 -   **Pc 80,** Leaving a community meeting
 -   **Pc 81,** Complaining about favouritism

-## Pc 77, Provoking anxiety about a broken rule
+## Pc 77, Provoking anxiety

-Telling a bhikkhu that he might have broken a rule, thinking, 'This way, even for just a moment, he will have no peace.'
+Telling a bhikkhu that he might have broken a rule, or otherwise deliberately provoking his anxiety, thinking, 'This way, even for just a moment, he will have no peace.'

 *Result* is a factor, the bhikkhu has to experience anxiety even for a moment.

 There is no offence in discussing offences out of genuine concern, or for the sake of clarifying the training.

-## Pc 78, Eavesdropping in an argument
+## Pc 78, Eavesdropping

-Deliberately listening in while others are in argument, only for the sake of using what they say against them, even if only for making them feel embarrassed.
+Deliberately listening in while others are in argument or other discussion, only for the sake of using what they say against them, even if only for making them feel embarrassed.

 Reading a bhikkhu's private documents (papers, files, emails) also fulfils **Effort**.